freeCodeCamp/freeCodeCamp/guide/english/algorithms/index.md

 Sorting algorithms come in various flavors depending on your necessity.
 Some, very common and widely used are:

+#### Selection Sort
+It is one of the most basic sorting algorithm.
+For more details visit this link - [Selection Sort](https://www.geeksforgeeks.org/selection-sort/)

 #### Quick Sort

 There is no sorting discussion which can finish without quick sort.
 The basic concept is in the link below.